jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 ### RSA Supported Modes

-OpenTitan uses the [OpenTitan Big Number Accelerator][otbn], an asymmetric cryptographic accelerator, to speed up the underlying RSA operations.
+OpenTitan uses the [OpenTitan Big Number Accelerator][otbn], to speed up the underlying RSA operations.

-APIs are defined in the to support RSA Key generation and RSA digital signature generation and a verification for the key lengths of \[1024, 2048, 3072, 4096\] bits.
+APIs are defined to support the following modes: RSA Key generation, RSA digital signature generation and verification for the key lengths of \[2048, 3072, 4096\] bits.
 Two PKCS signature schemes are supported: (RSASSA-PSS, RSASSA-PKCS1-v1_5).
 Supported padding schemes are defined in the **rsa\_padding\_t** structure in [this section](#structs-and-enums).

-The API for RSA supports [asynchronous](#synchronous-and-asynchronous-mode) operation.
+The RSA schemes offer support for [asynchronous](#synchronous-and-asynchronous-mode) mode of operation through dedicated [APIs](#rsa-asynchronous-api).

 Kindly refer to the links in the [reference](#reference) section for more information on RSA.

 ### Hash Function for RSA Signatures

-An approved hash function is used during the generation digital signatures.
+An approved hash function is used during the generation of digital signatures.
 The length in bits of the hash function output block must meet or exceed the security strength associated with the bit length of the modulus n in order to uphold RSA's security guarantees.

 It is recommended that the security strength of the modulus and the security strength of the hash function be the same unless an agreement has been made between participating entities to use a stronger hash function.

+Supported hashing modes are defined in the **rsa\_hash\_t** structure in [this section](#structs-and-enums).

-### Synchronous (Blocking Mode) API
+### RSA Synchronous (Blocking Mode) API

 {{#header-snippet sw/device/lib/crypto/include/rsa.h otcrypto_rsa_keygen }}
 {{#header-snippet sw/device/lib/crypto/include/rsa.h otcrypto_rsa_sign }}
 {{#header-snippet sw/device/lib/crypto/include/rsa.h otcrypto_rsa_verify }}

-### Asynchronous API
+### RSA Asynchronous API

 {{#header-snippet sw/device/lib/crypto/include/rsa.h otcrypto_rsa_keygen_async_start }}
 {{#header-snippet sw/device/lib/crypto/include/rsa.h otcrypto_rsa_keygen_async_finalize }}